peterjc/flake8-black/README.rst

 - https://pypi.python.org/pypi/flake8-black

-Black, "The Uncompromising Code Formatter", is normally run to edit your Python code in place to match their coding style, a strict subset of the `PEP 8 style guide <https://www.python.org/dev/peps/pep-0008/>`_.
+Black, *"The Uncompromising Code Formatter"*, is normally run to edit your Python code in place to match their coding style, a strict subset of the `PEP 8 style guide <https://www.python.org/dev/peps/pep-0008/>`_.